 All the Python developers are recommended to use a virtual environment for the applications.
 Which provides an isolated environment for the application with a defined Python version.

 Switch Python Version on Ubuntu & Debian

 The update-alternatives command-line tool is to create and maintain symbolic links for the default commands.
 With the help of this, we can easily switch commands to different versions.
-For, this tutorial, Python3.9, and Python2.7 are installed on a Debian system.
+For, this tutorial, Python 3.10, and Python 2.7 are pre-installed on a Debian system.
 We will create a group for both commands and set symbolic links.

 - Create a symlink from /usr/bin/python2.7 to /usr/bin/python and set the group name as “python”.
 Later, group name will be used to switch links.

 sudo update-alternatives --install /usr/bin/python python /usr/bin/python2.7 1Outputupdate-alternatives: using /usr/bin/python2.7 to provide /usr/bin/python (python) in auto mode